nbpawar/java_crud_demo/README.md

 # java_crud_demo
-This java project is for the maven automation tool
+This java project is for the maven automation tool that will be used.